-2017 Private Placement
+First Quarter 2017 Private Placement

-On March 1, 2017, the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") with Venor Capital Master Fund Ltd., Map 139 Segregated Portfolio of LMA SPC, Venor Special Situations Fund II LP and Trevithick LP (the "Stockholders").
-Pursuant to the Stock Purchase Agreement, the Company sold an aggregate of 3.3 million shares of its common stock (the "Shares") for aggregate gross proceeds of approximately \$5.1 million in a private placement transaction (the "2017 Private Placement").
-The purchase price for each Share was \$1.5366, which was negotiated between the Company and the Stockholders based on the volume-weighted average price of the Company's common stock on the NASDAQ Global Market on March 1, 2017.
-Proceeds from the Private Placement will be used for working capital and general corporate purposes.
+On March 1, 2017, the Company entered into a Stock Purchase Agreement (the "First Quarter Stock Purchase Agreement") with Venor Capital Master Fund Ltd., Map 139 Segregated Portfolio of LMA SPC, Venor Special Situations Fund II LP and Trevithick LP (the "First Quarter Stockholders").
+Pursuant to the First Quarter Stock Purchase Agreement, the Company sold an aggregate of 3.3 million shares of its common stock (the "First Quarter Shares") for aggregate gross proceeds of approximately \$5.1 million in a private placement transaction (the "First Quarter 2017 Private Placement").
+The purchase price for each Share was \$1.5366, which was negotiated between the Company and the First Quarter Stockholders based on the volume-weighted average price of the Company's common stock on the NASDAQ Global Market on March 1, 2017.

-In connection with the 2017 Private Placement, the Company entered into a Registration Rights Agreement (the "2017 Registration Rights Agreement") with the Stockholders.
-Pursuant to the 2017 Registration Rights Agreement, the Company agreed to prepare and file a registration statement with the SEC within ten days of the date it files its annual report on Form 10-K for the fiscal year ended December 31, 2016, for purposes of registering the resale of the Shares and any shares of common stock issued as a dividend or other distribution with respect to the Shares.
+In connection with the First Quarter 2017 Private Placement, the Company entered into a Registration Rights Agreement (the "First Quarter 2017 Registration Rights Agreement") with the First Quarter Stockholders.
+Pursuant to the First Quarter 2017 Registration Rights Agreement, the Company agreed to prepare and file a registration statement with the SEC within ten days of the date it files its annual report on Form 10-K for the fiscal year ended December 31, 2016, for purposes of registering the resale of the First Quarter Shares and any shares of common stock issued as a dividend or other distribution with respect to the First Quarter Shares.

-As provided under the Registration Rights Agreement, the Company, on March 13, 2016, filed a shelf registration statement on Form S-3 under the Securities Act to register the Shares and it was declared effective April 18, 2017.
+As provided under the First Quarter 2017 Registration Rights Agreement, the Company, on March 13, 2017, filed a shelf registration statement on Form S-3 under the Securities Act to register the First Quarter Shares and it was declared effective April 18, 2017.

-Proceeds from the 2017 Private Placement will be used for working capital and general corporate purposes.
+Proceeds from the First Quarter 2017 Private Placement were used for working capital and general corporate purposes.